snowriverhq/.github/profile/README.md

 Most repositories here are private and operational in nature.
 This organization is **not** a support channel and does not publish client-facing software or other resources.

-If you're looking for Snow River Advisory, please visit the public site: [(https://github.com/snowriveradvisory)]
+If you're looking for Snow River Advisory, please visit the public organization **github.com/snowriveradvisory** To learn more or get in touch, please visit our main site at **snowriveradvsory.com**

 > **Snow River Advisory**
 > Fractional CFO + Controller for Nonprofits